kenjura/system8/docs/character/powers/psion/adaptation.md

 - You are resistant to acid, gaining Resist 50% (acid damage).

 If you expend Focus, you can become immune to one energy type for 1 round.

+You can "slot" multiple Focus points to gain multiple benefits simultaneously.